CIA Director Petraeus resigns, admits extra-marital affair

 TESTIFY ON CAPITOL HILL

-Petraeus had recently travelled to Libya and the Middle East, and had been scheduled to testify about the Benghazi events next week behind closed doors to the House and Senate intelligence committees.
+Petraeus had recently traveled to Libya and the Middle East, and had been scheduled to testify about the Benghazi events next week behind closed doors to the House and Senate intelligence committees.

 In his statement, Obama said, "I am completely confident that the CIA will continue to thrive and carry out its essential mission."